-On the price front, domestic corporate goods prices are rising moderately relative to three months earlier, mainly against the backdrop of movements in international commodity prices and foreign exchange rates.
-The year-on-year rate of increase in consumer prices (all items less fresh food) is around 11/4 percent.
+On the price front, excluding the direct effects of the consumption tax hike, domestic corporate goods prices are more or less flat relative to three months earlier, mainly against the backdrop of movements in international commodity prices and foreign exchange rates.
+The year-on-year rate of increase in consumer prices (all items less fresh food) is around 11⁄2 percent.
 Inflation expectations appear to be rising on the whole.

-With regard to the outlook, excluding the direct effects of the consumption tax hike, domestic corporate goods prices are expected to be more or less flat for the time being, and the year-on-year rate of increase in consumer prices is likely to be around 11/4 percent for some time.
+With regard to the outlook, excluding the direct effects of the consumption tax hike, domestic corporate goods prices are expected to remain more or less flat for the time being, and the year-on-year rate of increase in consumer prices is likely to be around 11⁄2 percent for some time.